esnet/react-timeseries-charts/src/website/guides/style.md

             {key: "out", label: "Out of site"}
         ]} />

-Under the hood, when a styler is passed into something like an AreaChart, the chart will ask the styler to provide the style.
+Under the hood, when a styler is passed into something like an `AreaChart`, the chart will ask the `styler` to provide the style with a call to `styler.areaChartStyle()`.
 What it provides will actually be of the form we discussed in the first part of this guide, generated for your convenience from the color your gave it.
+As a result, it would be possible to provide your own styler or subclass the provided one.

 And that's pretty much it.

 Wait, no it's not.

 The styler has another trick.
-It comes with a palette of colors from Color Brewer, so you can just specify the color palette you want by name and it will assign colors to the columns for you.
+It also comes with a palette of colors from Color Brewer, so you can just specify the color palette you want by name and it will assign colors to the columns for you.

+    const schemeName = "GnBu";
+    const columnNames = ["in", "out"];
-    const stackedAreaChartStyle = styler(columnNames, schemeName);
+    const trafficStyle = styler(columnNames, schemeName);

-For an example of this, see the stacked AreaChart example.
+For an example of this, see the "Stacked AreaChart" example.
 For the available scheme names see the color brewer website.

 ### Event level styling